 Washington and Lee is pleased to receive and review applications for admission from international students.
 Further, international applicants for places in the first-year class are eligible to apply for both need-based financial assistance and Johnson scholarship consideration.
 Please note that international transfer applicants are not eligible for financial support from Washington and Lee.

 International students applying for admission must complete the regular admissions application, including the standardized test requirements set forth in Requirements for Admission.
-International students should be sure to submit the results of the school-leaving examination appropriate to their home countries (A-level, Abitur, baccalaureat, etc.), when they become available.
+International students must submit the predicted and final official results of the school-leaving examination appropriate to their home countries or educational systems (A-level, International Baccalaureate, Abitur, baccalaureat, etc.), when they become available.

 Federal law requires that the procedures for certain academic and administrative policies be different for some international students.
 Failure to follow these different procedures and to report required information will subject both the student and the University to harsh penalties.
 After gaining admission, all international students should discuss reporting obligations and questions regarding academic or administrative policies (e.g., change of address, underloads, withdrawals) initially with the International Student Adviser at the Center for International Education.